Liamwrigley/My-Tunes---Marketplace/README.md

 *My Tunes* does not integrate any form of payment - this is designed to be left up to the seller and buyer through either phone or email.
 The buyer can then select a user they wish the sell the item to and the item will be made no longer available to bid on.

+### Notable Features
+- All input fields are sanitized through the use of custom made flask_wtforms field classes
+- All passwords are hashed and stored as a hashkey in the database
+- Working search fields which are populated from the available data in the database

+### Enhancements
+- Current images are stored in local static folder - will need to migrate to file host so that images can be saved and served on heroku deployment
+- Create development and live environments for increased ease of heroku builds
+- Set up tests and use Travis CI for build checking before deployments
+- Add ability to set the desired bid price rather than it being set to the desired sell price
+- Setup whole project to be a boilerplate marketplace for future projects

 ### Technologies
 - Python
 - Flask
 - SQL
 - HTML
 - CSS
 - Bootstrap 4

 ## Installation